diek/tasks-project/README.md

 ## Tasks Project

 ## Git Clone the project and cd into project
+Move to a working directory on your computer, and open terminal.
 `$: git clone git@github.com:diek/tasks-project.git`
 `$: cd tasks_project`